EUMETNET/femdi-gateway-iac/README.md

 ```

+> [!IMPORTANT]
-The EWC part of Terraform code has to be run in two separate part for bootstrapping the Vault instances
+> The EWC part of Terraform code has to be run in two separate part for bootstrapping the Vault instances

 ## First